You already know how important finances are to your overall well-being. A large part of that is the biggest purchase you will ever make: a home.

 In this case, you must be certain that the work you have done with your hard money loan is sufficient to raise your property value and give you enough equity that you could pay off the loan after refinancing.
 A home equity loan would also allow you to tap some of the equity you’ve built up.

 Speaking with a local real estate appraiser or broker is a good choice in this scenario.

-Even if you simply want to purchase a home, you may turn to hard money to finance your purchase because of a less-than-ideal credit history.
+Even if you simply want to purchase a home, you may turn to hard money to finance your purchase because of less-than-ideal credit history.
 Foreclosures, defaults, and bankruptcies remain on your credit report for years, and they can come back to haunt you.